higherkindness/mu-graphql-example-elm/README.md

 - [mu-haskell] uses the `schema.graphql` as the single source of truth, using it to generate type level representations of the schema that we can use to implement our server!
 - [elm-graphql] also supports code-generation from introspection files, local schema files, and remote servers with introspection enabled _(it usually is)_.
 - It's usually better to use a single schema file (like in this repo), with both backend and client code located in the same repo (rather than having duplicate schemas in several repositories - in that case someday they will become inconsistent).
-- both [elm-graphql] and [elm-app] can be installed as global dependencies, but we don't consider it a good practice, because it immediately becomes harder to maintain versions.
+- both [elm-graphql] and [elm-live] can be installed as global dependencies, but we don't consider it a good practice, because it immediately becomes harder to maintain versions.
 - old generated files are removed by [elm-graphql] automatically, we don't need to worry about it.

   [elm ci]: https://github.com/kutyel/mu-graphql-example-elm/workflows/Elm%20CI/badge.svg